Updating a Gaugefield

 on the trajectories, unless logdir = ""

-• fermion_action: An AbstratFermionAction to initialize the appropriate fermion fields
+• fermion_action: An String that identifies the fermion action type to initialize the appropriate fermion fields

-• heavy_flavours: The number of non-degenerate heavy flavours, again to initialize the
+• numfermions: The number of non-degenerate heavy flavours, again to initialize the

 right number of fermion fields